Passport Control

 Watch the video below to get all the information you'll need to get through border control the easy way.

-Electronic Travel Authorisation
+Electronic Travel Authorisation (ETA)

-- Coming to the UK for a permitted paid engagement.
+- Undertake a permitted paid engagement

-How do I apply for an ETA?
+How to apply for an ETA

 Who does not need an ETA?

-- A British or Irish passport.
+- Hold a British or Irish passport

-For more information please check out the website: https://www.gov.uk/electronic-travel-authorisation
+For more information, please check out the website: https://www.gov.uk/electronic-travel-authorisation